 This year, go beyond recycling and replacing light bulbs and take a look at a few ways to truly make an impact on the environment with green apartment living.
 Here are a few often overlooked ways you can change your habits to benefit the planet and those living in it:

 Change Your Electricity Usage

 Of the total energy consumed in the U.S., 30% is used to generate electricity, which represents an important fraction of your environmental footprint.
 Consider researching clean energy supply options and doing your part to reduce energy usage at home.

-- Check if your local utility company offers green power using the EPA Green Power locator.
-Clean energy options include highly efficient combined heat and power, as well as renewable energy sources.
-It will typically cost you a few more cents per kilowatt hour but that can be offset by energy efficient appliances.
+Get Green Power: Check if your local utility company offers green power options using the EPA Green Power locator.
+Clean energy includes highly efficient combined heat and power, as well as renewable energy sources.
+Changing your system will typically cost you a few more cents per kilowatt hour but that can be offset by energy efficient appliances.

 Waste Not, Want Not